tomhrr/cosh/doc/all.md

 [https://docs.rs/regex/1.3.9/regex/index.html#syntax](regex) crate.
 It is close to that of PCRE, except that lookahead and backreferences are not supported.

+The following flags are supported:

+ - `i`: case-insensitive matching;
+ - `g`: global matching;
+ - `m`: multi-line matching (`^` and `$` match against the lines within the string); and
+ - `s`: single-line matching (`.` matches against any character, including newline).

+Flags are attached to regular expressions like so:

+    $ AsDf asdf/i m
+    .t
+    $ AsAs as/ig DF s
+    DFDF

+Because flags are separated from the regular expression by a forward slash, other forward slash characters that appear within the expression must be escaped with a backslash.

 ### String-handling functions